-• If we decide that the medical care or drug is covered and you followed all the rules, we will pay for our share of the cost.
-If you have already paid for the service or drug, we will mail your reimbursement of our share of the cost to you.
+• If we decide that the medical care or drug is covered and you followed all the rules, we will pay for the service.
+If you have already paid for the service or drug, we will mail your reimbursement to you.
 If you have not paid for the service or drug yet, we will mail the payment directly to the provider.